romasku/money-log-docs/entities.md

 ## Template

-Template that helps user to create new spending by filling up some fields.
-Also allows to create structed fields to describe spendings more precisly.
+A template that helps a user to create new spending by filling up some fields.
+Also allows creating structured fields to describe spendings more precisely.

 ### Fields: